NumEconCopenhagen/EconModel/README.md

 1. `.setup()`: Set free parameters.
 1. `.allocate()`: Set compound parameters and allocate arrays.

 When the model is initialized `.settings`, `.setup` and `.allocate` are all called (in that order).
-Afterwards all namespaces elements should not change type, and arrays should not change number of dimensions, though they can change shape.
+Afterwards all namespace elements should not change type, and arrays should not change number of dimensions, though they can change shape.

 In `.settings()` the following internal attributes can be specified: